-No longer eating or drinking
+No longer eating or drinking:

-Urinary and/or fecal incontinence
+Urinary and fecal incontinence:

 Please don’t be upset if this happens and make sure you keep your cat’s bed clean so he can remain as comfortable as possible.

-Difficult or laboured breathing (dyspnea)
+Difficult or laboured breathing (dyspnea):

-Breathing may be rapid, slow, noisy, or even be pauses between breaths (apnea) or your cat may experience shortness of breath.
-Right before death breathing may become rasping and spasmodic as the respiratory system is shutting down.
+Breathing may be rapid, slow, noisy, or even be pauses between breaths (apnea) in the dying cat.
+Right before death breathing can change to rasping and jerky as the respiratory system starts to shut down.

 Many cats in pain will also pant.

-Drop in body temperature
+Drop in body temperature:

 As the organs begin to fail, toxins can build up in the cat’s body which will cause an odour from the body as well as the breath.

-Changes in appearance
+Changes in appearance:

 Do cats purr before they are about to die?

-Loss of interest in everything/social withdrawal
+Loss of interest in everything/social withdrawal:

-Changes in cognitive function
+Changes in cognitive function:

 The goal of palliative care is to provide end of life care and comfort for the cat.
 Schedule an appointment with your veterinarian to discuss an end of life plan, at which time you can discuss how to manage your cat’s symptoms such as pain and hydration.
-Cats with advanced kidney disease are chronically dehydrated, and it can be a great help if the caregiver is able to administer subcutaneous fluids to help.
+Cats with advanced kidney disease are chronically dehydrated, and it can be a great help if the caregiver can administer subcutaneous fluids to help.

 Cats are extremely good at hiding pain, which makes it hard for their human caregiver to determine how much the cat is suffering.
-Many end of life diseases can be painful and your veterinarian will be able to prescribe medication to ease pain and discomfort.
+Many end of life diseases can be painful, and your veterinarian will be able to prescribe medication to ease pain and discomfort.